Astrophysical Tests of Modified Gravity: Stellar and Gaseous Rotation Curves in Dwarf Galaxies: Introduction

-Recently, several authors \citep{hui09,changhui,jain11,bhuvjake2011,davis2011,jainvinu2012,Hui2012,Vikram2013,Sakstein13} have shown that astrophysical tests have the potential to probe parameter ranges inaccessible to laboratory experiments or cosmological probes \citep[For a review of these tests see][]{jain-khoury10, jain11,Joyce:2014kja}.
-These tests include the structure and evolution of stars, kinematical and morphological studies of dwarf galaxies, and the offset between compact objects and stellar components in dwarf galaxies.
-In the first of a series of papers, \citet{cabre2012} compiled a screening map of the nearby universe, which identified which galaxies are unscreened as a function of the model parameters.
+Recently, several authors \cite{hui09,changhui,jain11,bhuvjake2011,davis2011,jainvinu2012,Hui2012,Vikram2013,Sakstein13,Terukina:2013eqa,Wilcox:2015kna,Sakstein:2015oqa,Koyama:2015oma,Sakstein:2015zoa,Sakstein:2015aac,Sakstein:2017bws,Sakstein:2017pqi,Sakstein:2017xjx,Adhikari:2018izo} have shown that astrophysical tests have the potential to probe parameter ranges inaccessible to laboratory experiments or cosmological probes (for a review of these tests see\cite{jain-khoury10, jain11,Joyce:2014kja,Lombriser:2014dua,Burrage:2016bwy,Burrage:2017qrf}).
+These tests include the structure and evolution of stars, kinematical and morphological studies of dwarf galaxies, discrepancies between the dynamical and lensing masses of galaxy clusters, and the offset between compact objects and stellar components in dwarf galaxies.
+In the first of a series of papers, \cite{cabre2012} compiled a screening map of the nearby universe, which identified which galaxies are unscreened as a function of the model parameters.
 This was the first step towards making these (at the time) theoretical tests possible.
-In the second paper, \citet{jainvinu2012} compared the observed Cepheid and tip of the red giant branch distances to unscreened galaxies in the map and were able to place the strongest constraints to date.
-In the third paper \citet{Vikram2013} attempted to perform the tests using the morphology and kinematics of the galaxies in the map but were unable to place further constraints.
+In the second paper, \cite{jainvinu2012} compared the observed Cepheid and tip of the red giant branch distances to unscreened galaxies in the map and were able to place the strongest constraints to date.
+In the third paper \cite{Vikram2013} attempted to perform the tests using the morphology and kinematics of the galaxies in the map but were unable to place further constraints.
 This paper, the fourth in the series, is concerned with the final observational signature that has not yet been tested observationally.

-As mentioned above, chameleon-like theories screen by suppressing the scalar charge of an object relative to its mass and \citet{bhuvjake2011} have used this feature to suggest a novel signature.
+As mentioned above, chameleon-like theories screen by suppressing the scalar charge of an object relative to its mass and \cite{bhuvjake2011} have used this feature to suggest a novel signature.
 Stars, being compact objects, are screened and hence have zero scalar charge.
 This means their motion in modified theories of gravity is identical to that predicted by general relativity.
 Conversely, diffuse gas is unscreened and feels the full fifth-force present due to the modifications.
-This means that at fixed radius, the gaseous component of an unscreened galaxy should rotate with a higher velocity than the stellar component. \citet{bhuvjake2011} estimate that this difference can be as high as 10-15 km/s depending on the galaxy's mass and the model parameters.
+This means that at fixed radius, the gaseous component of an unscreened galaxy should rotate with a higher velocity than the stellar component. \cite{bhuvjake2011} estimate that this difference can be as high as 10-15 km/s depending on the galaxy's mass and the model parameters.